Computational Methods in the Humanities

 The principal (and required) textbook is Michael Kay, XSLT 2.0 and XPath 2.0 programmer's reference, 4th edition, Indianapolis: Wiley/Wrox, 2008, ISBN-10: 0470192747.
 ISBN-13: 978-0470192740.
 Earlier editions are not acceptable.
 Most students will access the free, digital version of the textbook through the Pitt library system.
 If you wish to have access to a hard copy (which you are not required to buy), this book is available from Amazon (do not buy the Kindle edition, which is difficult to use because of poor indexing) and other on-line vendors.
 Other required materials are available at no cost on the Internet.
 All of these materials, including the Kay book, are intended primarily for reference, which is to say that students should anticipate using them frequently and intensively to research solutions to particular problems, but they are not expected to read them cover to cover.

-This course will use the <oXygen/> XML Editor and IDE (integrated development environment), which is available in all CSSD computing labs (including the Virtual Computing Lab) through a site license purchased by the University.
+This course will use the <oXygen/> XML Editor and IDE (integrated development environment), which is available in all CSSD computing labs (including the Virtual Computing Lab) through a site license purchased by the University (license key posted on Canvas).
 The site license also permits students enrolled in this course (and only those students) to install a copy of the software on their personal computers (Windows, Mac, and Linux) for use at home (for course-related purposes only).
 The software can be downloaded from https://www.oxygenxml.com and the license code to register your home copy is available as an announcement inside Canvas.
 We will notify you about other course software (all free) as the need arises.

 Projects